St Filumena’s Catholic Primary School – Geography Curriculum Statement

 • Children will understand how Catholic virtues and British Values relate to Geography.

-• In Geography, children will develop the skills to consider human and physical geographical characteristics, gain appropriate working knowledge of locality and conduct meaningful fieldwork.
+• In Geography, children will develop the skills to consider human and physical geographical characteristics, gain an appropriate working knowledge of the locality and conduct meaningful fieldwork.

 • Children will develop a real understanding and appreciation of the world learning from the best that has been developed and said.
 For example, local planning officers, retail managers and project and site managers.

 Scheme of Learning